moorepants/learn-multibody-dynamics/lagrange.rst

 the potential energy.

-The Lagrange-method
+The Lagrange Method
 ===================

 Both the equation for computing the inertial forces from the kinetic energy, and the equation for computing the applied forces from a potential energy have a term in them with the partial derivative with respect to the generalized coordinate.
-Furtermore, the potential energy does not depend on the generalized speeds.
+Furthermore, the potential energy does not depend on the generalized speeds.
 Therefore, we can derive the resulting (inertial and conservative applied) forces in one go, by combining the two equations.